SpiderJW/CS361-A8/README.md

 Start Here:
 1. Install python and relevant packages on your IDE.
 2. Download Server.py and Client.py
+3. Change line 35 to: imageList = os.listdir("C:/your file directory/national park images folders)
+4. Change line 43 to: dirAndFile = "national park images folders\\" + image
-3. First run the Server.py in Terminal/powershell
+5. First run the Server.py in Terminal/powershell
-4. Then run Client.py in the terminal/powershell
+6. Then run Client.py in the terminal/powershell
-5. Follow instructions in Client
+7. Follow instructions in Client

 UML Sequence Diagram: